casper-ecosystem/cep-78-enhanced-nft/docs/tutorials/getting started/query.md

 ## Querying the Contract

 First, identify the contract hash by looking at the account that installed the contract.
-Under the account's named keys, you will see a named key for the contract hash, which represents the stored contract.
+Under the account's named keys, you will see a named key for the contract hash, representing the stored contract.
 Copy this value and save it for future queries.

 <div align="center">
 <img src="../../assets/the-nft-contract-hash.png" alt="Accessing the NFT Contract Hash" width="500"/>